JoseEscobCas/Elgato/README.md

 ## Structure:

 - TIC TAC TOE(EL Gato): Javascript JSX.
-- React Js, Css Style,
+- React Js.
--
+- Css Style.

 ## RUN:
 -Download the code.
--Unzip the code and then running in visualcode(or any IDE you must prefer) -Open de code in the IDE, the use a terminal and put this comand "npm i or npm install" then you can start running put this comand:
+-Unzip the code and then running in visualcode(or any IDE you must prefer).
+-Open de code in the IDE, the use a terminal and put this comand.
+-"npm i or npm install".
+-then you can start running put this comand.
-"npm run start"
+-"npm run start".
 - "server listening on port: 3000".

 ## Version:
 0.0.1

 ## Tech:
--JavaScript Vanilla:
+-JavaScript Vanilla.
 -React Hooks:
 Zustan: zustand over redux?
 Simple and un-opinionated
-Makes hooks the primary means of consuming state Doesn't wrap your app in context providers
+Makes hooks the primary means of consuming state Doesn't wrap your app in context providers.
 -Css Stlye.